 With the consolidation of the five boroughs in 1898 the New York Police Department quickly grew.
 Within the next few years plans were underway for a surge of station house construction.
 Requests poured in to the City Controller’s office to investigate the fees paid to Horgan & Slattery.
 In 1901 Controller Grout reported that $193,661.34 had been paid to the firm in that year alone.

-As the building boom began, Hoppin & Koen were hired to design the magnificent Police Headquarters at 240 Centre Street, completed in 1909 – a domed Baroque palace.
+As the building boom began, Hoppin & Koen was hired to design the magnificent Police Headquarters at 240 Centre Street, completed in 1909–a domed Beaux Arts palace.
 Three years later they were commissioned again to design the Fourth Precinct station house at 16 Ericsson Place.

 The dignified formal precinct house features two two-story arched entrances, a modest bracketed cornice, and the Seal of the City of New York in relief below the stone third floor course.